 The Downtown Greenway is a proposed four-mile loop around downtown Greensboro, made up of on- and off-street greenway links.
 The Greenway is a partnership between the City and Action Greensboro.
+Take a virtual tour of the Downtown Greenway with our interactive map.

 Downtown Greenway Detour Ride